 Two others should be mentioned.
 Pelle Lindbergh, goaltending hero of the 1985 Playoffs, was killed early the next season when he drove drunk coming home from a party in South Jersey and crashed into a school.
 His Number 31 has not been retired, but neither has it been given out since.

 Lindbergh has not yet been inducted, probably because they would have to explain to kids and victims of drunk driving why a drunk driver is in there.
-(Which is probably also, along with his fraud conviction, why the Phillies haven't elected Lenny Dykstra -- who included Devils legend Ken Daneyko among those he defrauded -- to the Philadelphia Baseball Wall of Fame.)
+Which is probably also, along with his fraud conviction and imprisonment, why the Phillies haven't elected Lenny Dykstra -- who included Devils legend Ken Daneyko among those he defrauded -- to the Philadelphia Baseball Wall of Fame.

 There are also banners honoring music legends Bruce Springsteen and Billy Joel.
 Each has their number of sellout concerts in the city on his banner (all venues combined): Bruce, 53; Billy, 48.
 Although Bruce has a higher total, Billy holds the sellout record at the WFC: 18.
 (The Grateful Dead had the most sellouts at the Spectrum, but there is nothing reflecting this at the WFC.)

 On the lower concourse, the Flyers also have displays honoring the history of the team, including a tribute to the 1974 and 1975 Cup winners.
 I have never been to a 76ers game there, so I don't know if they have a similar display when they play, but if they do, it wasn't shown during my Devils-Flyers visits.